walmartlabs/concord-website/docs/getting-started/triggers.md

 <a name="integration">
 ## Integration Using Events

-The generic event end-point provides a simple way of integration with Concord for third-party systems.
-Any event submitted to the events API using a specific trigger name is routed to the identically named triggers in your Concord project.
+The generic event end-point provides a simple way of integrating third-party systems with Concord.

+Simply name an event and a trigger with identical names.
+Concord routes any events incoming to the API that have names that match any triggers, to the identically named triggers.

 Check out the
 [full example](